snyk-partners/snyk-rhpds/prerequisites.md

 1. Visit [Get Docker](https://docs.docker.com/get-docker/) and install Docker on your system.

 > This workshop guide uses Docker to build and push container images.
-If you prefer buildah and skopeo install those instead but we recommend proficiency with those tools as workshop staff might not be able to support you.
+If you prefer buildah and skopeo we recommend proficiency with those tools as the workshop guide is written for docker and staff might not be able to support you.

 2. Verify Docker installed correctly.